 What are the prospects for tax students just entering the job market after receiving their master's degree?

 Currently, the market for tax professionals is very, very good!
-Our full-time day-tax program provides a nice laboratory with which to examine the marketability of fresh MS tax students with no prior experience.
+Our full-time day-tax program provides a nice laboratory with which to examine the marketability of fresh MS in Taxation students with no prior experience.
 Thus far, we have found that every one of our full-time students has found employment in a tax position.
 The market is even hotter for tax professionals with a few years or more of tax work experience.

-The MS in taxation is a program that primarily prepares students for positions in tax departments of accounting firms and corporations.
+The MS in Taxation is a program that primarily prepares students for positions in tax departments of accounting firms and corporations.
 A substantial majority of our working student population holds this type of position.
-Other areas for which an MS in taxation might be helpful include financial planning, design of tax software and tax publishing.
+Other areas for which an MS in Taxation might be helpful include financial planning, design of tax software, and tax publishing.

 There are several subtle differences between the LLM and the MS. Which is the best for a particular student depends largely upon the reasons for the student taking the courses.
 The following is a brief guide to some areas for consideration:

-Curriculum - Both degrees obviously study the same subject, and in pretty much the same way - tax law using as the sources of information the Internal Revenue Code, Treasury Regulations and case law.
+Both degrees obviously study the same subject, and in pretty much the same way -- tax law using as the sources of information the Internal Revenue Code, Treasury Regulations and case law.
 So overall, there is not much difference substantively between the two degrees.
 There are differences, however, in the courses required for the degrees.
 The LLM at GGU does not require the following courses required in the MS degree: Tax Research, Advanced Federal Income Taxation, or Partnership Taxation.
 A one-unit course on professional responsibilities of tax practitioners is required by the LLM program.